ForFightHub/Music-Bot-Discord/README.md

-# Music-Bot-Discord
+# Music Bot Discord
-Music Bot For Discord
+Music Bot for discord, CopyRight is safe.
+But you can use it for personal works!